jinc77/bathroom/README.md

 ## 💾 Example
 ### Sample User Interaction
-1. Enter your name: `Alice`
+1. Enter your name: `John`
 2. Choose your usage type: `1` (urinal)
-- Output: `Alice directed to Urinal 1 for ~2 minutes.`
+- Output: `John directed to Urinal 1 for ~2 minutes.`
 3. If all fixtures are occupied:
 - Output: `All fixtures are occupied.
-Alice has been added to the wait list.`
+John has been added to the wait list.`

 ## 🧠 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.